Hitman (2016 video game): Release

+IO Interactive released the Game of the Year Edition on the GOG.com digital storefront on 22 September 2021.
+This release received significant backlash online and large amounts of negative user reviews on the game's store page due to the always-online requirements of the game which was felt to go against GOG's stated "DRM-free games" character.
+At that time, GOG stated in a forum post stating that users were free to refund the game but warned against "review bombing".
+They later clarified that they would only remove reviews that go against their review guidelines after pushback from forum users about the suggestion their complaints were "review bombing".
+The game was removed from the store on 9 October, with GOG writing in a statement "we shouldn't have released it [Hitman] in its current form".

 Release format

 While there was no post-launch support for Absolution, the team realised players regularly re-visited the game's Contracts mode, in which players set custom targets and share them online with other players.
 This mode's longevity encouraged IO Interactive to re-evaluate the release model of Hitman, which they envisioned as a "digital platform" that is similar to a Netflix series.
 This platform, which was marketed as the "World of Assassination", allowed IO Interactive to regularly release content without rebuilding the technology.
 The team believed launching the game at a lower price point with fewer levels would encourage more players to purchase it, creating positive word of mouth that would expand the game's player base.
 As the team released more episodes, the expected new players would convert their existing version to the full version.
 The team initially estimated about 80% of the purchasers would buy the episodes separately while the other 20% of them, whom they believed to be long-time fans of the series, would purchase the full-priced versions.

 Originally, the game was to be released in an "intro pack" that would include all of the base content and locations, six-story missions, three sandboxes, forty "signature kills", a contracts mode with 800 targets, and access to regular events held by the developer.
 New missions and locations set in Thailand, the US, and Japan were to be released after the game's launch, and a full-priced version was to be released following the release of this post-release content.
 No downloadable content (DLC) was to be released for the game and no microtransactions were to be offered; new missions, locations, and targets were to be regularly added to the game as free post-release updates.